 There are separate pages covering my exciting policing career at different postings.

-After my first 4 years of Policing I decided on a long holiday that turned out to be a year long break from the RCMP.
-I couldn’t get extended leave so I resigned to travel by backpack Europe, North Africa and England.
+After my first 4 years of Policing, I decided on a long holiday that turned out to be a year-long break from the RCMP.
+I couldn’t get extended leave so I resigned to travel backpack style through Europe, North Africa and England.

 Hitch hiking through Europe, North Africa and Britain – 1973/74

 It was a dream to belong to the RCMP and serve my country policing.
 The dream probably had left out the fact that my early years were spent on Indian reservations and in hotel bar rooms either arresting, fighting or trying to break up fights much of the time.
 It seemed that for about 4 years that was what I was doing much of my duty time and I got sick of it.
 You just didn’t have much dealing with normal everyday people and all this eventually culminated in me wanting to take a long European holiday.
 The Force said no, you can only go on your normal leave and my travel plans were much longer.

 So decision made – I resigned to get a long holiday – but will return to rejoin and serve.
 It was off to Europe from Toronto with only a backpack of clothes, sleeping bag and some essentials.
 My arrival destination was Madrid, Spain.
 I seem to have only a few photo’s that I can find from this journey of nearly 12 months – they were slides and I have done my best to capture them digitally to help tell this story.
 There were more but must have been lost or misplaced from all the moving around over the years.
 I am grateful for these few.